Designers celebrate vibrant Ankara fabric at London's African Fashion Week

 LONDON Designers from around the world played with the vibrant hues and striking patterns of the African wax print fabric known as Ankara on the runways of London's African Fashion Week last weekend.

-Taiwanese designer Amy Chien Ku, of Aimeeku, featured fuchsia and lilac Ankara motifs with colourful tweed for a romantic, floral look.
+Taiwanese designer Amy Chien Ku, of Aimeeku, featured fuchsia and lilac Ankara motifs with colorful tweed for a romantic, floral look.

 "I like to combine floral and lace details because as an Asian our style tends to be sweet and cute," she said about her collection.
 "I love blending these romantic elements with African style."